jvanstone/vo-landing-page-master/README.md

 # Landing Page Template
 This is a landing page in 2 parts.
  1) index.php - is a basic Bootstrap layout for a landing page.
  2) vo-landing-page.php - is a basic Bootstrap layout with WordPress variables.

+ To see a working version of the Landing Page you can visit vanstoneonline.com

 ## Installation

     1) index.html is ready to use on any server

     2) To install it on WordPress.
-Drag the vo-landing-page.php with the folders scss, and images.
+    Drag the following to the desired theme
+     - vo-landing-page.php
+     - folders
+        - scss
+        - images

 ## Usage